matthewdev309/Multi-Tiered/content/pages/blog/post-four.md

 ---
 type: PostLayout
-title: Sharing my wisdom with the world 🌎
+title: Multi-Tiered.com is LIVE!!!
 colors: colors-a
 date: '2024-02-01'
-author: content/data/team/doris-soto.json
-excerpt: >-
-  More context that may or may not be helpful
+excerpt: More context that may or may not be helpful
 featuredImage:
   type: ImageBlock
   url: /images/featured-Image4.jpg